Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 - Drain garden hoses, roll them up, and store them inside.

-- Close and cover the swimming pool.
+- Close and cover the swimming pool, if you have one.

 - Prune shrubbery and add mulch to perennial flower beds.